expectopatronm/Paint-by-Numbers-Generator/README.md

 - Each recipe is paired with **small swatches of the contributing paints**, so you see exactly what goes in.

+- Each legend entry also shows:
+  - **CIE L\*** (lightness / value) of the cluster
+  - If multiple clusters reduce to the same rounded recipe, **value tweaks** are suggested:
+    - `+ tiny White` → mix slightly lighter
+    - `+ tiny Black` → mix slightly darker
+    - `none (base)` → use the baseline recipe as-is

+This ensures visually similar clusters remain distinguishable when painting.

 ---

 ## 3. Progress Frames (Painting Order)